-- xxxx — you can create a custom output format, if needed.
-For more read in Creating of own output format.
+- xxxx — you can create a custom output format if needed

 Local calls to control panel

-- has a built-in hints to all functions and their parameters relevant to your server.
+- has built-in hints to all functions and their parameters relevant to your server

 Getting a list of WWW-domains in ISPmanager

-Following is an example on how to get a list of WWW domains.
+Following is an example of how to get a list of WWW domains.
 You can call all other functions in the same manner.
 This example shows only the local call.